 Remember the Yugo?
 Considered one of the worst cars in history, the Yugo brand name became a common punchline on late night television in the late 80s.
 Clearly, the “window dressing” visual update didn’t provide the long-term boost the company was looking for.

-#2: A fresh face on a great place
+#2: A fresh face in a great place

 Real World Example